datopian/flowershow/site/content/docs/mdx.md

 The following sections are just a short summary of what MDX can do.
 Read [the official MDX docs](https://mdxjs.com/) to learn more.

 <div className="border-2 border-slate-400 rounded-md px-4 mb-2">
 ❕In this document we're going to use Markdown and MDX, as well as HTML and JSX interchangeably.
-The reason for this is the fact that Flowershow parses all Markdown files as MDX files.
-Don't worry, this doesn't affect the rendering of your pages in anyway, since MDX supports Markdown and HTML will be converted to equivalent JSX component.
-So, even though you may have only written your content with Markdown and maybe some custom HTML in it - e.g. using Obsidian - now HTML parts will be treated as JSX.
-To learn more about how to take advantage of it, read the sections below.
+The reason for this is the fact that Flowershow, as we've just learned, parses all Markdown files as MDX files.
+So, from your perspective you may have only used Markdown to write your content so far, but Flowershow will also understand any MDX-specific additions to it if you were to include them.
+It follows, that what you may consider HTML blocks, in MDX world it's understood as JSX.
 </div>

 ### Markdown